Get the information and resources you need for making decisions to support your academic success this semester.

 Visit the Undergraduate Degree & Course Catalog to learn more about programs, courses requirements and academic opportunities.

 UB’s minors offer major exposure to modern challenges and allow you to complement your program, explore a subspecialty and broaden your career path.
-View UB’s list of minors.
+Visit the Undergraduate Degree & Course Catalog to search for a current list of minors.

 If you know that a master’s degree is in your future, a combined degree program can help you achieve your goal in less time—sometimes in as little as five years.
 Most programs produce a savings of 9-15 credit hours.
 Visit the Undergraduate Degree & Course Catalog to learn about combined degree programs.